dinataruni/CleaningData/codebook.md

- # CodeBook
+ ## CodeBook

-This is a code book that describes the variables, the data, and any transformations performed to clean up the data.
+This is a code book that describes the data, the transformation, and the variables of run_analysis.R.

 ## The data source